-Raising kids in today’s society is anything but easy.
-As parents, we are competing for our children’s time with their: cell phones, iPad, video games, and friends.
+Raising kids in today is anything but easy.
+Parents, are competing for our children’s time with their; cell phones, iPad, video games, and friends.

-Over the years with much trial and error, we found a way to take advantage of our available time.
-A way to help impact and influence our children in a way that will sow into their future.
+Over the years with much trial and error, we found a way to take advantage of our available time, to make an impact and influence our children.

 We purposed to identify teachable moments.
 These moments are exactly what it says, “moments.”
 That allow us to stop and teach our children life lessons based on something they’ve said or done.